djMax/glob-chmod/README.md

 # glob-chmod
-Easily chmod a glob pattern - useful for Typescript not preserving file attributes on builds
+Easily chmod a glob pattern - useful for Typescript not preserving file attributes on builds.
+Can be used with npx/yarn dlx

 ```
 npx glob-chmod 755 build/bin/*